GDM94/poc_cqrs_nestjs/README.md

 - This poc has been built on top of [Nestjs Event Sourcing Module](https://github.com/ArkerLabs/event-sourcing-nestjs) that help to manage the complexity of MongoDB integration as Event Store

 ## Note
-- Nestjs CQRS module enable Event Store integration only with EventStoreDB and MongoDB.
+- Nestjs CQRS module support Event Store integration only with EventStoreDB and MongoDB.
 Custom implementation are needed for other database integrations

 ## Dependencies